goodideagiver/react-slider/README.md

 I wrote this code all by myself this is not a course project and I know the project is simple but it's the first react project 😎

+## What skills I wanted to reinforce when writing this app:
+- CSS modules
+- using props
+- useState

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).